 This merge field is included in the default content for the mailing and for the email.
 You can leave it in place when you add your organization’s content, or you can replace or delete it.
 If you delete it accidentally, you can easily add it back by either typing it into your MS Word document or clicking the merge field so that it is inserted into your letter content or email in your Letter Content or Email Content pane.

-How to add the gift table to your annual gift statement
+How to add the gift table to your annual statement

-Here’s where to add the annual gift statement merge fields, depending on the communication type that you’re adding it to:
+Here’s where to add the annual statement merge fields, depending on the communication type that you’re adding them to:

 In your mailing, if you’re using an MS Word document for your content: